-- the characteristics and mental and physical benefits of an active lifestyle - the importance of building regular exercise into daily and weekly routines and how to achieve this; for example walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise - the risks associated with an inactive lifestyle (including obesity) - how and when to seek support including which adults to speak to in school if they are worried about their health what constitutes a healthy diet (including understanding calories and other nutritional content)
+- the characteristics and mental and physical benefits of an active lifestyle. - the importance of building regular exercise into daily and weekly routines and how to achieve this; for example, walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise. - the risks associated with an inactive lifestyle (including obesity). - how and when to seek support including which adults to speak to in school if they are worried about their health.